 - In-Pond Filter – Pond owners who are seeking a budget friendly method of adding a filtration system to their ponds typically opt for in-pond filters because they are easy to install.
 However, they can be difficult to maintain.

 - Skimmer Filters – Skimmers function by skimming water from the top of a pond to remove debris from the surface.
 Skimmers are easy to clean and can also provide mechanical filtration when combined with a filter mat.
-The pond boss® Pond Skimmer is a hassle-free way to clean your pond.

 - Bog Filter – Also referred to as plant filters, bog filters are typically only add-ons used to support other types of filtrations systems.